scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 minPath("^<<A").length
 ```

-As you can see, interleaving in this example—and, believe me, in all cases—does not improve the cost for the next robot.
-Here, it even makes it worse: the minimum paths for `a)` and `c)` have length 10, while the minimum path for `b)` has length 14.
+As you can see, interleaving doesn't help.
+In fact, in this example, it makes the result worse: the paths for `a)` and `c)` both have length 10, while path `b)` has length 14.

 :::info

-As this article is type-setted using [mdoc](https://scalameta.org/mdoc), the code snippets are actually executed 😍 The comments are automatically added by `mdoc` and are the output of the executing the lines above, similarly to [worksheets](https://docs.scala-lang.org/scala3/book/tools-worksheets.html).
-See [the source](https://github.com/scalacenter/scala-advent-of-code/edit/website/docs/2024/puzzles/day21.md) to learn more!
+Because this article is typeset using [mdoc](https://scalameta.org/mdoc), the code snippets above are actually executed.
+The comments are automatically added by `mdoc` based on runtime output.
+See [the source](https://github.com/scalacenter/scala-advent-of-code/edit/website/docs/2024/puzzles/day21.md) for more details!

 :::

 ### Optimal directions order

-Therefore, when computing directions to go from one key to another, we are left with only 2 possibilities: either we go horizontally first, or we go vertically first.
+Therefore, when computing directions between two keys, there are only two possibilities: move horizontally first or move vertically first.

-Let's confirm, that this can indeed makes a difference—this was not obvious to me at first.
-From what I could observe experimentally, this actually only makes a difference for the second next robot.
-Let's consider the paths `"v>A"` and `">vA"`:
+Interestingly, from experiments, the chosen order only affects the second next robot in most cases.
+For instance, take `"v>A"` and `">vA"`:

 ```scala mdoc
 minPath("v>A")